Cooliniau/hd-gif-tools/README.md

 # hd-gif-tools
-A set of tools that use ffmpeg, gifski, and a combination of both for both video compression and the creation of high quality GIFs from videos.
+A set of tools that use ffmpeg, gifski, and a combination of both for both video compression, image sequence extraction, and the creation of high quality GIFs from video files.

 ### **A (Not-So) Quick Tutorial on Making HD GIFs for Twitter !!**